 We are committed to running our organisation ethically, sustainably and responsibly.
 We strive to maintain high ethical principles and to respect human rights.
-We are committed to procuring goods and services and employing people without causing harm to others DQG EMLQUODQW DERXW VWDII RU VWXGHQWV ZKR PD\ ILQC WKH\ DUH YXOQHUDEOH 7KH 8QL YaMeddy Pollody https://www.html.com/website/at/approach/pollody/pollod/approach/pollod/ap www.londonmet.ac.uk/about/policies/anti-slavery.
+We committed to procuring goods and services and employing people without causing harm to others and have adopted an Anti-Slavery Policy which is available on the University's website at www.londonmet.ac.uk/about/policies/anti-slavery.